Description

 Using this definition on our asset we see for example:

-• Compared with the benchmark SPY (-24.5 days) in the period of the last 5 years, the maximum DrawDown of -26.8 days of Vanguard International Value Fund is lower, thus worse.
+• Compared with the benchmark SPY (-24.5 days) in the period of the last 5 years, the maximum reduction from previous high of -26.8 days of Vanguard International Value Fund is smaller, thus worse.

 MaxDuration:

-• The maximum days below previous high over 5 years of Vanguard International Value Fund is 681 days, which is greater, thus worse compared to the benchmark SPY (488 days) in the same period.
+• Looking at the maximum days under water of 681 days in the last 5 years of Vanguard International Value Fund, we see it is relatively greater, thus worse in comparison to the benchmark SPY (488 days)

-• Looking at maximum days below previous high in of 139 days in the period of the last 3 years, we see it is relatively higher, thus worse in comparison to SPY (87 days).
+• Looking at maximum time in days below previous high water mark in of 139 days in the period of the last 3 years, we see it is relatively higher, thus worse in comparison to SPY (87 days).

 AveDuration: